 - TELL MAMA (National Organisation for Muslim Victims)

 - The Monitoring Group

 The Stop LGBT Hate Crime Helpine is a 24/7 Telephone Helpline covering England, Wales and Scotland.
 The can be contacted by telephone on 0808 801 0661

-The Sophie Lancaster Foundation can offer support and advice to individuals suffering abuse becuase of their lifestyle or cultural interests.
-They can also support schools and clubs in building safer enviroments for all.
+The Sophie Lancaster Foundation can offer support and advice to individuals suffering abuse because of their lifestyle or cultural interests.
+They can also support schools and clubs in building safer environments for all.